evblance/pjs-webcam-photo-snapper/README.md

 ## How to use

 1. Press the `Start stream` button to initialise the webcam stream.
-You will need to allow your browser to access your for purposes of streaming its video.
+You will need to allow your browser to access your webcam for purposes of streaming its video.
 The stream can be ended anytime by pressing the `End stream` button.
 2. Make adjustments to the raw feed in the left-hand pane using the control sliders, which will display the live result in the right-hand pane (processed output).
 3. When you're happy with the preview, hit the `Take Photo!` button to store a snap on the photoreel. _Warning: You can only take 24 photos at a time, after which the snapshot buffer will begin to overwrite itself from the beginning._
 4. Download the snaps of your choosing by clicking on their thumbnails in the photoreel.